 Great Outdoor Kid Gear

 I receive a lot of messages from parents asking me what gear we use for Theo in the great outdoors to transport and entertain him, as well as keep him warm, dry and protected.
-I know that I could have benefited from having a concise list of some great, vetted items.
+I know that I could have benefited from having a concise list of some great, vetted items, and not just for kids too, like a sun or hiking hat (s) – something that is necessary for sun protection for example.
 We relied mostly on our friends for suggestions, and were fortunate enough to receive a lot of these as hand-me-downs or gifts (bonus that these hold up extremely well).
 And while I can’t promise that this gear will work to prevent the inevitable meltdown at the crag or boulders, I can say that each one of these items has been useful when bringing Theo outside with us.
 Some of these are pricey, but we’ve found it was worth it to spend the extra money on a few good quality items that don’t wear out and work extremely well.
 Also, a happy, warm dry kid always is more pleasant out at the crag.
 I’ll write another more in depth post about clothing, but the ones below were our go to items.
 This list was what we used from infant to a year and a half.
 As he is gets older, I’m sure we’ll have yet another list 🙂 With the gift-giving season right around the corner as well, feel free to pass along this list to any family that might have a kiddo coming!

 go to link